zapabob/ROCm/docs/how_to/manage_install/install_linux.md

 sudo amdgpu-install --usecase=rocm --rocmrelease=5.4.3 --no-dkms
 ```

-Following are examples of ROCm multiversion installation.
+Following are examples of ROCm multi-version installation.
 The kernel-mode
 driver, associated with the ROCm release v5.4.3, will be installed as its latest
 release in the list.